-SpectraVizion polls once per day all CPE that support spectrum capture, and captures a detailed, interactive image of the RF spectrum chart.
+SpectraVizion polls once per day all CPE that support full band spectrum capture, and displays a detailed, interactive image of the RF spectrum chart.
 Advanced algorithms are able to determine if the spectrum signal is being impacted by common downstream impairments and those devices are shown in a list on the dashboard.

 Full-Band Capture and Full-Spectrum Capture are names from chip manufacturers for the capability in newer cable modems and set-top boxes to capture the downstream spectrum passing through the device.
 Software like SpectraVizion uses the data collected from the tuners in the chipset and then presents a capture of the spectrum from that device.
 Prior to this capability, a technician would need to be onsite with a meter to view the downstream spectrum at that location.

 SpectraVizion will identify common spectrum issues like Suck-outs, Standing Waves, Resonant Peaking, Adjacency, Roll-off, Tilt and FM Radio Ingress.

 Yes.
 There is a FBC (Full Band Capture) Correlation Group feature in the application that looks at the spectrum from all FBC compatible modems.
 In addition to identifying common spectrum issues, it knows where the devices are geographically located and if nearby devices are experiencing an RF issue with the same spectrum response, it places that cluster of devices in a group.
 You can click on that group to plot all of the impacted devices on the map.
 And, you can click from map pin to map pin to view a snapshot of the downstream spectrum to confirm that they are all experiencing the same issue.

 What if a modem is experiencing more than one issue, such as noise on one channel, and roll-off on others?